Sustainsys/Saml2/docs/contributing.rst

 Licensing
 ---------
-The library is licensed under MIT (for the master branch) and by submitting code it is accepted that the submitted code will be released under the same license.
+The library is licensed under MIT (LGPL for v1) and by submitting code it is accepted that the submitted code will be released under the same license.
 Third party code may only be added to the library if the author of the pull request holds the copyright to the code, or the code is previously licensed under a license compatible with MIT.